Changing your urostomy pouchUrinary pouch; Urinary appliancepasting; Urinary diversion - urostomy pouch; Cystectomy - urostomy pouch

 - If you play sports or are very active

 Always change your pouch if there are signs that it is leaking.
-Some of these signs are itching, burning, or changes in the appearance of the stoma or the skin around it.
+Signs include:

 Changing Your Pouch

 Always have a clean pouch on hand.
+You should always carry an extra one with you when you leave your house.
 Using a clean pouch will help prevent infections in your urinary system.

 You can decide whether it is easier to sit, stand, or lie down when you change your pouch.
 Choose a position that allows you to see your stoma well.